The majority of parking on our Fort Collins campuses is located on the perimeter of campus, a short walk to your destination.

-- Hourly permit: The 2016-2017 academic year rate for hourly parking on campus is $1.75.
-When you arrive in a lot with visitor parking, have your license plate number ready to enter into our hourly permit vending machines.
+- Hourly permit: Hourly parking on campus is $2.
+When you arrive in a lot with visitor parking, have your license plate number ready to enter into our hourly pay machines or you can download and use the Park Mobile app to pay by mobile phone.
 You can pay by credit card for the amount of time you wish to park.
 Your license plate number will serve as your permit.
+For more information visit short-term parking.

-- Daily permit: A daily permit can be purchased at Parking and Transportation Services, located in the Lake Street Garage at 1508 Center Avenue.
+- Daily permit: A daily permit can be purchased online or at Parking and Transportation Services, located in the Lake Street Garage at 1508 Center Avenue.

-- Sporting events: For sporting event parking options, visit http://www.csurams.com/aboutcsu/gamedayguide.html.
+- Sporting events: For sporting event parking information, visit CSU Game Tickets.

 Where is the easiest place to park on campus for visitors?